wp-plugins/slider-image/readme.txt

 5. [WordPress Slider](http://huge-it.com/slider) - Sliders admin page.
 6. WordPress slider - Post Slider.
 7. WordPress slider - Widget Slider.

+== Frequently Asked Questions ==

+**Is it possible to show portrate and landscape images with correct proportions?**
+Yes in pro version of slider there is a function called Image Behavior.
+This option can make images in natural size with background . the color of background is also adjustable

+**Can I stop auto slide?**
+Auto slide is not stoppable,  but putting a huge number on "pause time" option will force visitors slide manually

+**Can I have full width slider?**
+If you put size on slider it won't be more than your entry-content size. make sure that your entry-content is also full-width.

+### If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==